CapnKitten/BetterDiscord/Themes/Translucence/README.md

  - `--app-blur` - The strength of the blur for every element that has one.
 Default: `6px`
  - `--app-margin` - The margin surrounding the content area.
 Default: `24px`
  - `--app-radius` - The border radius of the app and every element that has a border radius.
 Default: `8px`
- - `--app-accent-rgb` - The rgb values of the app accent color.
-Default: `215,61,61`
- - `--app-accent-text` - The text color for buttons and other various elements with the accent background color.
-Default: `#000`
  - `--sidebar-color` - The background color of the sidebars.
 Default: `rgba(0,0,0, 0.4)`
  - `--main-content-color` - The background color of the main content areas.
 Default: `rgba(0,0,0, 0.2)`

+#### Accent color
+ - `--accent-hue` - The hue value for the accent color of the theme.
+Default: `156`
+ - `--accent-saturation` - The saturation value for the accent color of the theme.
+Default: `77.5%`
+ - `--accent-lightness` - The lightness value for the accent color of the theme.
+Default: `47.1%`
+ - `--accent-opacity` - The opacity of everything, excluding text, that uses the accent color.
+Default: `1`
+ - `--accent-text-color` - The text color for buttons and other various elements with the accent background color.
+Default: `#000`

 #### Messages
  - `--message-color` - The background color for messages.
 Default: `rgba(0,0,0, 0.4)`
  - `--message-radius` - The border radius for messages.
 Default: `8px`
  - `--message-padding-top` - The top and bottom padding for messages.
 Default: `8px`
  - `--message-padding-side` - The left and right padding for messages.
 Default: `8px`
+ - `--mention-hue` - The hue value for the message mention color.
+Default: `156`
+ - `--mention-saturation` - The saturation value for the message mention color.
+Default: `77.5%`
- - `--mention-color` - The border and glow color for mentioned messages.
-Default: `#d73d3d`
+ - `--mention-lightness` - The lightness value for the message mention color.
+Default: `47.1%`
- - `--mention-rgb` - The rgb values of the mention color.
-Default: `215,61,61`
+ - `--mention-opacity` - The opacity of the message mention color.
+Default: `1`
+ - `--reply-hue` - The hue value for the reply message color.
+Default: `226`
+ - `--reply-saturation` - The saturation value for the reply message color.
+Default: `77.6%`
- - `--mention-alt` - The border and glow color for highlighted messages that aren't mentions.
-Default: `#5274e9`
+ - `--reply-lightness` - The lightness value for the reply message color.
+Default: `61.8%`
+ - `--reply-opacity` - The opacity of the reply message color.
+Default: `1`

 #### Textareas and inputs
  - `--textarea-color` - The background color for any textareas and inputs.
 Default: `0,0,0`